mkhan45/javascripth/README.md

 what?

-The premier no-code markup language.
+The premier no-code programming language.
 If you can read and write JSON but don't know how to code, javascripth is the language for you.

 why?